vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Sun Jun 20 02:18:43 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Mon Jun 21 02:17:32 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER